thxliu/COVID19_DockingScore_Prediction/README.md

 Input features: 1024-bit Morgan fingerprints converted from SMILES strings

 # MIMINAL REPRODUCIBLE EXAMPLE/TUTORIAL
+The recommended structure of the modeling process is as follows:
+1. Install dependencies
+2. Load a small dataset
+3. Convert SMILES to Morgan fingerprints
+4. Train a multi-output regression model
+5. Evaluate and interpret predictions

+Use the truncated train and test data CSVs (small_train_data.csv, small_test_data.csv) and load them into the model.
+The small datasets will greatly reduce the runtime for the model for an exploratory introduction.

+train_data = pd.read_csv("/kaggle/input/covid-19-bioinformatics-drug-target-challenge/train/small_train_data.csv")
+test_data  = pd.read_csv("/kaggle/input/covid-19-bioinformatics-drug-target-challenge/test/small_test_csv.csv")

+*IMPORTS*
+`import numpy as np
+import pandas as pd
+from rdkit import Chem
+from rdkit.Chem import rdFingerprintGenerator from sklearn.ensemble import RandomForestRegressor from sklearn.multioutput import MultiOutputRegressor from sklearn.model_selection import train_test_split
+from sklearn.metrics import mean_absolute_error`

 # DATA
 Data used from Kaggle’s COVID-19 Bioinformatics Drug Target Challenge that can be found at https://www.kaggle.com/competitions/covid-19-bioinformatics-drug-target-challenge/overview.